 The Board of Trade Passenger Lists, Inwards

-These have been digitised and are available at www.ancestry.co.uk.
+These have been digitised and are available on the Ancestry website.
 The alien arrival documents, 1826–1852, are in the process of being digitised and will become available on that website.

 The Board of Trade Passenger Lists, Outward, 1890–1960

 These record the names of passengers on all ships leaving the United Kingdom for places outside Europe, but not within the Mediterranean Sea.
 The Board of Trade Passenger Lists, Outwards, have been digitised and are available at Find my Past.